martin-brennan/writing.martin-brennan.com/_posts/2016-12-29-2017-goals-and-sub-goals.md

 oc: true
 ---

-It's that time of year again.
+<span class="first-letter">I</span>t's that time of year again.
 For the past two years, I've written up a list of goals and sub-goals that I want to achieve for the year.
 The first thing I usually do is recap what goals I made in the previous year, and go over what I achieved, before outlining the next year's goals!
 So without further ado, here is the review.

 <!--more-->